-A 2015 German study tested the use of hot oil poultices on people with irritable bowel syndrome.
-They found that using a hot oil poultice appeared to be a safe and effective method of reducing pain related to IBS.
-The researchers also reported that although the most benefit was likely to due to the application of heat, their patients said that they received the highest level of benefit from using the hot caraway oil poultice, rather than a heated poultice made from olive oil alone.
+In 2015 a German study tested the use of hot oil poultices on people with IBS.
+They found that using a hot oil poultice was a safe and effective method to soothe irritable bowel syndrome pain.
+The researchers also report that heat alone was helpful.
+But, their patients had the most benefit from using the hot caraway oil poultice, rather than a heated poultice made from olive oil alone.

-How to make a caraway hot oil poultice
+How to make a hot oil poultice to soothe irritable bowel syndrome

 - Add 2ml caraway essential oil to olive oil and dilute to 100ml.